-The Athletic Department and Head Coaches take into consideration time and travel for away games.
+The Athletic Department and head coaches take into consideration time and travel for away games.
 It is our intent to have teams back at a reasonable time; however, there are times when teams will return back to school late due to various circumstances.
-Communication needs to be made to the Athletic Director as soon as possible the circumstances surrounding a late return.
-In the event that a team returns after midnight, players may be allowed to come in the next day by 9 am.
+In the event that a team returns after midnight, the Athletic Director will determine the delayed start time for school the next day and will communicate that to the athletes.
 Head coaches should/will plan ahead to have food ordered so that it can be picked up on the way out after the game for players to eat on the bus (ex: pizza, sub sandwiches) when there is a late game time and/or the distance traveled to game pushes arrival time back to school.